Akino505/cppeak_seminars/project_3/README.md

 # Task 3
-This project implemented a program that read matrix and calculate its mode, median and mean devian.
+This project implemented a program that read matrix and calculate its mode, median and mean deviation.
 User puts `n` rows and `m` colums, than puts digits from matrix.
 Program warn if amount of digits less or more than `n * m`.
 CMake was used for building, and Catch2 for unit tests.